HewlettPackard/shs-docs/docs/portal/developer-portal/troubleshoot/cxi/Kernel_Severity_ERR_3.md

 - uC
   - None

-## 200Gbps NIC State
+## HPE Slingshot CXI NIC State

-200Gbps NIC is functioning in a degraded state.
+The NIC is functioning in a degraded state.

 ## Actions